VRLabs/Modular-Shader-System/README.md

 ## License

-Simple Shader Inspectors is available as-is under MIT.
+The modular Shader System is available as-is under MIT.
 For more information see [LICENSE](https://github.com/VRLabs/Modular-Shader-System/blob/master/LICENSE).

 ## Download